qu4Vix/WRO-GammaVersion-2025/README.md

 On the other hand, due to the large variations between the two challenges, we found two separate codes for the ESP32 "Master," one used only in the Open Challenge rounds and the other for the Obstacle Challenge rounds.
 This gives us two separate codes that allow us to better address the bugs and challenges of each category.

+For more information on the code structure and the upload protocol, go to [code](code/README.md).

 ### How the “Slave” code works

 The “Slave” code is responsible for collecting data from various sensors and sending it via serial to the “Master” for processing and analysis.
 On the other hand, the “Slave” receives data via serial to move the motor and servo from the “Master”.

 The "Slave" also has the function of cleaning and filtering the camera information.
 Due to the way the HuskyLens works, it is very likely that it will mistakenly detect the orange line on the dashboard as if it were a red block, or even detect the parking barriers as red blocks.
 This is clearly detrimental to the robot's operation and can lead to errors.
 To avoid these errors, the "Slave" only sends to the "Master" the block that is closest to the camera and that is not a square or a horizontal rectangle (this is because the camera detects objects in squares that encompass the surface of the detected object, not the object's actual shape).
 This prevents detection errors.

 ### Location of the robot on the board